nurgul212/OOP-Game-Show-APP/README.md

 ### FSJS Project 4 - OOP Game Show App
-In this project, you will create a browser-based, word guessing game: "Phrase Hunter".
+In this project, I have created a browser-based, word guessing game: "Phrase Hunter".

 ### Languages & Techniques Used:
 - HTML (provide)